streamx-dev/streamx-connector-websight/README.md

 Your repo init entry will be added to resulting repo init script according to the order of `<aggregate>` items.
 If you add `<filesInclude>*.json</filesInclude>` at the beginning service user will be getting created before `/content` and `/published` resources will be crated which will result with error.

+You may need to use also `<artifactsOverride>*:*:HIGHEST</artifactsOverride>` to use the highest defined versions of duplicated artifacts.

 Example `slingfeature-maven-plugin` config:

 ```xml
 <plugin>